taitanang/Taitanang_BlueStampPortfolio/index.md

 # Schematics
 ![Main Car Schematic](Screenshot 2025-06-20 at 14.08.30.png)
-Figure 1
+Figure 1: Schematic of the Gesture Controlled Robot car.

 ![Glove Schematic](Screenshot 2025-06-20 at 14.37.05.png)
-Figure 2

-Figure 1: This is a schematic of the Gesture Controlled Robot car.
 Figure 2: This is a schematic of the glove circuits.

 # Code